- IDENTIFICATION

 Special hazard.
 I: OX

-Copyright 2014 IBI Labs.
-License granted to make unlimited paper copies for internal use only.
+Permission is granted to make unlimited paper copies for internal use only.

-IBI Labs expects that recipients of their material are in compliance with 29 CFR 1910.1200(h) which requires employers to provide employees with effective information and training on hazardous chemicals in their work area.
+International Bio-Analytical Industries, Inc. requires that recipients of its materials comply with 29 CFR 1910.1200(h), which mandates that employers provide employees with effective information and training regarding hazardous chemicals present in the workplace.

-This information is furnished without warranty, and any use of the product not in conformance with this Safety Data Sheet, or in combination with any other product or process, is the responsibility of the user.
+International Bio-Analytical Industries, Inc. makes no warranties, express or implied, including, but not limited to, warranties of merchantability or fitness for a particular purpose.
+This information is provided without warranty, and any use of the product that does not conform to this Safety Data Sheet, or that is used in combination with any other product or process, is the sole responsibility of the user.